brson/tikv/README.md

 ---

 With the implementation of the Raft consensus algorithm in Rust and consensus state stored in RocksDB, TiKV guarantees data consistency.
-[Placement Driver (PD)](https://github.com/pingcap/pd/), which is introduced to implement auto-sharding, enables automatic data migration.
+[Placement Driver (PD)](https://github.com/pingcap/pd/) coordinates between TiKV nodes to implement automatic data sharding and migration.
 The transaction model is similar to Google's Percolator with some performance improvements.
 TiKV also provides snapshot isolation (SI), snapshot isolation with lock (SQL: `SELECT ...
 FOR UPDATE`), and externally consistent reads and writes in distributed transactions.

 TiKV has the following key features: